JonathanReeve/jonreeve.com/cv.md

 <!---   Designed database model in Django and PostgreSQL-->
 <!---   Contributed new features for a virtual currency trading engine in Python-->

-**June '12 - July '13** The Margaret Sanger Papers Project, New York University History Department: Web Programmer
+**June '12 - July '13** New York University History Department: Programmer

--   Added "mentioned places," "mentioned people," and "mentioned organizations" search functionality to the [Margaret Sanger Papers Project Web Edition](http://www.nyu.edu/projects/sanger/publications/electronic_ed/speeches_and_articles.html)
+-   Added functionality for searching mentioned entities to the [Margaret Sanger Papers Project Web Edition](http://www.nyu.edu/projects/sanger/publications/electronic_ed/speeches_and_articles.html)
--   Wrote a statistical analysis page to visualize data from the Margaret Sanger Papers Project
+-   Wrote a statistical analysis page to visualize textual trends from the Margaret Sanger Papers electronic archives

-**June '12 - July '13** Greenwich Village History, New York University History Department: Web Programmer
 -   Developed [a customization engine](https://github.com/JonathanReeve/theme-elementaire) for the [Omeka content management platform](http://omeka.org)
 -   Designed and developed Omeka themes deployed on [Greenwich Village History](http://gvh.aphdigital.org) and [New Jersey Digital History](http://njdigitalhistory.org/NJDHA/)